kckecheng/linux_os/system_call.rst

 **Logical Address ---> MMU Segmentation Unit ---> Virtual Address ---> MMU Paging Unit ---> Physical Address**

+**Notes**:

-**Notes**: The segmentation unit of x86 architectured CPU was implemented back to the time when CPU was not able to address the full physical memory space(The details will be introduced in the memory management document).
-Nowadasys, x86_64 CPU is able to address hundreds of TB even PB memory, segmentation is not needed at all - but it is still used(have to be used since the segmentation unit in MMU cannot be disabled) for some limited features.
+- The segmentation unit of x86 architectured CPU was implemented back to the time when CPU was not able to address the full physical memory space(The details will be introduced in the memory management document).
+Nowadasys, x86_64 CPU is able to address hundreds of TB even PB memory, segmentation is not needed at all - but it is still used(have to be used since the segmentation unit in MMU cannot be disabled) for some limited features;
+- Some tools such as objdump can be used to display section information from ELF binaries;

 User Space and Kernel Space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~